-- Participation in at least two annual training sessions through the NACC Technology Learning Center or through Canvas or other digital content training modules. - The Director of the Technology Learning Center is responsible for maintaining records of orientation sessions and of participation and assessment of training sessions - 7.
-The NACC Intellectual Property and Distance Education Course Ownership Policy govern issues pertaining to ownership of intellectual properties and is to be employed in conjunction with the Distance Education Policy. - 8.
+- Participation in at least one annual training session through the NACC Technology Learning Center, Canvas, or other digital content training modules. - The Director of the Technology Learning Center is responsible for maintaining records of orientation sessions, participation, and assessment of training sessions. - The NACC Intellectual Property and Distance Education Course Ownership Policy governs issues pertaining to the ownership of intellectual properties and is to be employed in conjunction with the Distance Education Policy. - 8.
 Distance Education faculty members must deliver accurate and current information.
 Faculty shall not include in the content or delivery of a course any information which he or she knows to constitute libel, invasion of privacy, infringement of copyright or other literary rights, or otherwise violate the legal rights of others.
 (See the TEACH Act).